gourlaysama/dcamctl/README.md

 dcamctl is written in Rust, so you need a [Rust install] to build it. dcamctl compiles with Rust 1.50 or newer.

+Building dcam requires gstreamer 1.0 and its required gtk packages (`libgstreamer1.0-dev` on Ubuntu, `gstreamer1-devel` on Fedora).

 Build from source with:

 ```sh